Towards a modular construction of OG10: Semistable reduction

 Using that $B$ is torsion-free, the same argument yields $\cO_M(2f) \subset A$.
 We deduce that $A = \cO_M(2f)$, which is not destabilizing.

 \textbf{Case 2.} Assume that $\rk(A) = 4$.
-The quotient $B$ is a torsion-free rank one sheaf, so it injects into its double dual $B^{\vee \vee}$ which is a line bundle on $M$.
-By Proposition \ref{prop:determinant}, it suffices to show that $\Hom(F'',\cL)=0$ vanishes for every $\cL$ line bundle on $M$ with $c_1(\cL) = kf$ and $k \leq 3$.
+The quotient $B$ is a torsion-free rank one sheaf, so it injects into its double dual $B^{\vee \vee}$, which is a line bundle on $M$ by \cite[Proposition 1.11]{hartshorne80}.
+By Proposition \ref{prop:determinant}, it suffices to show that $\Hom(F'',\cO(kf))=0$ vanishes for every $k \leq 3$.
 By construction we have

-It follows using $h^0(M,\cO_M(f)) \neq 0$ that $\Hom(F'',\cO(kf))= 0$ for every $k \leq 2$.
-Hence it remains to show that $\Hom(F'',\cO(3f)) = 0$.
+It follows using $h^0(M,\cO_M(f)) \neq 0$ that $\Hom(F'',\cO_M(kf))= 0$ for every $k \leq 2$.
+Hence it remains to show that $\Hom(F'',\cO_M(3f)) = 0$.

-Let $\varphi: F'' \to \cO(3f)$ be a morphism, and let $A$ be its kernel.
-Restricting to a general fiber $M_t$ we see that $\Hom(\cO(2f),A) = 0$, because $A_t$ splits as a sum of four non trivial line bundles of degree $0$.
+Let $\varphi: F'' \to \cO_M(3f)$ be a morphism, and let $D$ be its kernel.
+Restricting to a general fiber $M_t$ we see that $\Hom(\cO_M(2f),D) = 0$, because $D_t$ splits as a sum of four non trivial line bundles of degree $0$.
 This implies that the composition

 is not zero, hence it is injective.
 Applying $\Phi^{-1}$ we obtain a diagram